 - Adaptable range length

-- Up to 6 archers able to shoot at a time
+- Up to 4 archers able to shoot at time

-At Moving Mountains, we offer target archery for individuals, groups, schools and corporate groups.
+At Moving Mountains, we offer target archery and field archery for individuals, groups, schools and corporate groups.
 You can use the links below to find out more about the different activities on offer.

 Unlike some providers, all our archery sessions for those aged 6+ use real bows (a mix of Rolan and Quicks recurve takedown bows) and sharp arrows, along with proper targets.
 For those under 6 we are able to offer “soft archery”, although real archery may be possible with those aged 6+ in some circumstances.